mhaywardhill/deploy_postgres_flexible_server/README.md

 Download the Linux Terraform binary and copy to terraform environment folder, for example, environments/test.

-The project has been tested with Terraform version: hashicorp/azurerm v2.87.0
+The project was originally created for Terraform hashicorp/azurerm v2.87.0, but updated for v3.0.1

 https://www.terraform.io/downloads